RiemannFormer: A Framework for Attention in Curved Spaces: Methodology

 \section{Methodology}

-Consider a sequence comprising $L$ input tokens, with their embeddings represented as $\{\boldsymbol{x}_i\}_{i=1}^L$, where $\boldsymbol{x}_i \in \mathbb{R}^D$ denotes the $D$-dimensional embedding vector for the $i$-th token, devoid of positional information.
-In this paper, we adopt an alternative perspective: we posit the existence of a curved space $\mathcal{M}$ wherein the encoding of a token sequence corresponds to identifying a sequence of points $\{\mathbf{p}_i\}$, or a grid of points $\{\mathbf{p}_{ij}\}$ for image data.
+\lettrine[lines=2]{C}onsider a sequence comprising $N$ input tokens, with their embeddings represented as $\{\mathbf{x}_i\}_{i=1}^N$, where $\mathbf{x}_i \in \mathbb{R}^D$ denotes the $D$-dimensional embedding vector for the $i$-th token, devoid of positional information.
+In this paper, we adopt an alternative perspective: we posit the existence of a curved space $\mathcal{M}$ wherein the encoding of a token sequence corresponds to identifying a sequence of points $\{\mathbf{p}_i\}$, or a grid of points $\{\mathbf{p}_{ij}\}$ for image data, etc.